Navigating This Site

 Webmaster: Mark Hamilton

-The Fan Hitch, Journal of the Inuit Sled Dog International, is published four times a year.
-It is available at no cost online at: http://thefanhitch.org.
+The Fan Hitch, Journal of the Inuit Sled Dog, is published four times a year.
+It is available at no cost online at: https://thefanhitch.org.

 Contents of The Fan Hitch are protected by international copyright laws.
 No photo, drawing or text may be reproduced in any form without written consent.
 Webmasters please note: written consent is necessary before linking this site to yours!
 Please forward requests to Sue Hamilton, 55 Town Line Rd., Harwinton, Connecticut 06791, USA or mail@thefanhitch.org